Galaxy Metallicity Gradients in the Reionization Epoch from the FIRE-2 Simulations: Results

 We find no correlation between the metallicity gradient and SFR when considering the entire galaxy sample.
 The left panel of Fig.~\ref{fig:gala_alphatosSSFR} suggests that variations in total star formation activity have a limited effect on the overall gradient.
 However, this is not the case when stellar mass is taken into account.
 As shown in the different mass bins of Fig.~\ref{fig:gala_alphatosSSFR}, we still examine the relationship between metallicity gradients and SFR across three stellar mass bins: $M_\star < 10^6\,\mathrm{M}_\odot$, $10^6\,\mathrm{M}_\odot < M_\star < 10^8\,\mathrm{M}_\odot$, and $M_\star > 10^8\,\mathrm{M}_\odot$.
 Across all mass bins, metallicity gradients show a clear negative correlation with SFR, suggesting that ongoing star formation plays a significant role in regulating the internal chemical structure of galaxies.
 In the highest mass bin, the correlation between metallicity gradient and SFR becomes weaker.
 Such regulation suppresses the development of steep gradients, even in the presence of vigorous star formation.

 Metallicity gradients exhibit a similar negative correlation with sSFR, a trend similar with \citet{Venturi2024_z6-8}.
 This contrasts with the low-redshift trend reported by \citet{Stott2014, Ma2017_FIRE_gra, Sun2024_z04_3}, where metallicity gradients become flatter with increasing sSFR.
 In high-redshift sample ($z \gtrsim 5$), the opposite behavior is observed: higher sSFR corresponds to steeper negative gradients.
 This reversal likely reflects differences in the relative timescales of star formation and metal mixing.
 At high redshift, star formation is more bursty and localized, often occurring in dense clumps where the free-fall timescale can be as short as $\tau_{\mathrm{ff}}\sim10\,\mathrm{Myr}$, the metals produced by these stars are subsequently released during supernovae, leading to rapid metal enrichment in compact regions.
 However, the metal mixing timescale for these galaxies $\tau_{\mathrm{mix}}\sim10\,\mathrm{Myr}$ is typically too long to homogenize the newly enriched metals, leading to significant chemical inhomogeneities.
-As a result, the presence of numerous metal-enriched clumps within these galaxies are frequently observed, making them showing strong azimuthal patchiness.
+As a result, the presence of numerous metal-enriched clumps within these galaxies are frequently observed, making them show strong azimuthal patchiness.

 By comparing the relationships between metallicity gradients and both SFR and sSFR, we find that the interplay between star formation and internal chemical structure is strongly modulated by stellar mass.
-While the strength of stellar feedback (as traced by SFR) contributes to shaping the metallicity gradient, the relative efficiency of feedback per unit stellar mass (sSFR) plays a more direct regulatory role.
+While the strength of stellar feedback (as traced by SFR) contributes to shaping the metallicity gradient, the relative efficiency of feedback per unit stellar mass (sSFR) plays a more direct regulatory role by influencing gas flows within galaxies.